Zakaria1986/DatabaseOperations/intro_to_sql.md

 - Isolation: Ensures that concurrent transactions do not interfere with each other.
 - Durability: Ensures that once a transaction is committed, its changes are permanently stored.

-**Don’t worry about the commands or syntax for transactions, at our level just appreciate that these types of operations are traditionally one of the key features, and benefits of SQL databases.**
+**Don’t worry about the commands or syntax for transactions, at our level just appreciate that these types of operations are traditionally one of the key features and benefits of SQL databases.**

 ### Practical Challenge

 - Model a company.
-Feel free to use the example statements from the lesson as a starting point, but they're very generic.
-Build them out with more fields that are tailored to your company's needs.

-    Some examples of how you might build the DB out include:
-    - Add an employees table, and a field to the orders table identifying which employee made the sale.
-    - Add fields to the products table to better model a company, e.g. quantity of each item in stock, item categories, colour options, sizes, etc.
-    - Expand the customers table with more fields, and create queries which will generate shipping labels.

-    Anything else you can think of.